Abarelix Side Effects

 Not all side effects for abarelix may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to abarelix: powder for suspension, solution

-Check with your doctor immediately if any of the following side effects occur while taking abarelix:Less common
+You should check with your doctor immediately if any of these side effects occur when taking abarelix:Less common

 - Fainting or loss of consciousness